Earth Intruders: Music video

 The music video for "Earth Intruders" was directed by Michel Ocelot.
 It was accomplished within strict time constraints through a combination of live-action, silhouette animation, 3D computer graphics, traditional animation, cut-outs and other special effects.
 "Kirikou" was danced by Legrand Bemba-Debert in a costume made, based on Ocelot's ideas, by paper sculptor Anne-Lise Kœhler.
 A preview was shown during Le Grand Journal show on French TV channel Canal+ on 17 April 2007.
 The full video was made available in the iTunes Store on 24 April 2007.

 It features Björk's face floating in the background, first upside down, then upright, singing with her eyes closed.
-In the foreground, a large group of silhouetted tribal warriors dance in time to the music.
+In the foreground, a large group of silhouetted tribal warriors dances in time to the music.
 The video features psychedelic colours and patterns imposed on an earthy backdrop.
 The video ends with Björk's face slowly fading into the middle of a glade, her eyes being opened just as she sings the last lyric.
 Ocelot stated that Björk had originally wanted Kirikou (the child-hero of Ocelot's Kirikou and the Sorceress and Kirikou et les bêtes sauvages) to be featured as a 20-year-old in the video.
 It was nominated for the 2007 Q Award for Best Video.

 Live performances

-On 21 April 2007, a barefooted Björk appeared as musical guest on an episode of the US comedy-variety show Saturday Night Live in promotion of the album.
+On 21 April 2007, a barefooted Björk appeared as the musical guest on an episode of the US comedy-variety show Saturday Night Live in promotion of the album.
 She performed the songs "Earth Intruders" and "Wanderlust".
 On 8 June 2007 (recorded on 5 June 2007), Björk performed, along with her tour musicians, on the UK television show Later...with Jools Holland for the fifth time in her solo career.
 She performed "Earth Intruders", "The Anchor Song", and "Declare Independence".
-Björk has also performed the song on every show of the worldwide Volta Tour, usually as the very first song played after she enters the stage.
+Björk has also performed the song on every show of the Volta tour, usually as the very first song played after she enters the stage.
 Björk's set at Glastonbury Festival was broadcast on BBC Four on 22 June 2007, with "Earth Intruders" being the first song of the concert.